 2. A Sample Chamber

 Once light has passed through the sample, its intensity needs to be quantified, using a photodetector.
-In short, a photodetector will convert incident light into an electrical signal.
-This electrical output will be proportional to the incident light input.
+This photodetector will convert incident light into an electrical signal proportional to the incident light intensity.
 There are several types of photodetectors, suitable for different wavelengths and/or intensities of light.
 Silicon-based detectors are a common choice for visible light measurements.
 Additional electronics are also required to turn the signal from the photodetector into a meaningful number.

 Beer lambert law: Absorbance of light through a solution is equal to the product of the molar absorptivity, the sample concentration and the light path length.